StefanKurtenbach/Ucallpeak/README.md

 Known issues:
--This script is not very efficient and will run for a significant time.
+This script is not very efficient and will run for a significant time.
 It is reccomended to split up chromosomes (-chr command) to paralellize and speed up the analysis.

 </pre>